simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

   with the existing attributeencodings feature.
 - database.slaves.
 This is now called database.secondaries.
 - metadata.handler.
 Since a long time the preferred option is metadata.sources.
+- Our assets have been moved from the `www` to the `public` directory.
+You may have to update your webserver to reflect this change.

 ## Changes relevant for (module) developers